nexxeln/tailwind-underline-utilities/README.md

 - [Underline offset](#underline-offset)

 ## Installation
-To install, run `npm i tailwind-underline-utils` in your site's front-end directory.
+To install, run `npm i -D tailwind-underline-utils` in your site's front-end directory.
 Then `require` the plugin within your Tailwind configuration file, for instance:

 ```
 plugins: [